On the gravitational diagram technique in the discrete setup: Introduction

 The measure has the same form in $h^{\lambda \mu} = g^{\lambda \mu} \sqrt{ - g }$ as in $g_{\lambda \mu}$, and this method admits an alternative {\it dual} construction giving the dual parametrization $h^{\lambda \mu} = h^{\lambda \mu} ( \{ \tih^{\nu \rho} \} )$.
 This possibility is considered.

 The paper is organized as follows.
 In Section \ref{starting}, the starting functional integral in terms of metric/tetrad/lengths variables is specified, in particular, the action is considered in Subsection \ref{action}, and the measure - in Subsection \ref{measure}.
 The form of a term whose gauge non-invariance manifests itself in the leading order in metric variations is considered in Subsection \ref{gauge}; in fact, it is similar to the usual continuum term, corresponding to averaging in the vicinity of the de Donder-Fock gauge, and is tuned to meet the needs of the problem at hand (to be proportional to the scale [length]$^2$).
-The corresponding ghost contribution is considered in Subsection \ref{ghost}.
-In these Subsections \ref{gauge} and \ref{ghost}, some notation of the book \cite{KonPop} is used.
+The corresponding Faddeev-Popov ghost contribution is considered in Subsection \ref{ghost}.
+In these Subsections \ref{gauge}, \ref{ghost}, we use some notation from the book \cite{KonPop}.
 In Section \ref{reduction}, the functional integral is reduced to a form appropriate for constructing perturbation series.
 In Subsection \ref{splitting}, the problem of transforming the functional measure into a Lebesgue one is divided, with some corrections, into one-dimensional problems.
 In Subsection \ref{starting-point}, the optimal initial point of the perturbative expansion is found; it includes different timelike and spacelike scales.
 Subsection \ref{one-dimensional} considers the obtained one-dimensional problem and analyzes its solution in the form of an expansion.
 In Subsection \ref{large-parameter}, this expansion leads to the absence of a large parameter in the perturbative expansion.
 In Subsection \ref{correction} we consider a typical correction to the splitting approximation and find that it does not lead to a large parameter in the perturbative expansion.
 Subsection \ref{maximum} shows that a large parameter appears in the perturbative expansion if the starting point is taken far enough from the maximum point of the measure.
 In Subsection \ref{parametrization}, we find the parametrization of the metric $g_{\lambda \mu} = g_{\lambda \mu} ( \{ \tg_{\nu \rho} \} )$ up to bilinear terms.
 These terms lead to additional three-graviton, two-graviton-two-matter and two-graviton-two-ghost vertices.
 In Subsection \ref{propagators}, the graviton and ghost propagators are written out in the quasi-momentum representation.
 In Subsection \ref{general}, we consider some features of the general expansion parameterizing the metric, typical order in $\eta$ of a multigraviton and multigraviton-two-ghost vertex, and reproducing converging continuum diagrams from their discrete counterparts.
+In Subsection \ref{typical}, this transition of the discrete to continuum diagrams is illustrated by examples of some typical diagrams, and possible initial stages of evaluating diagrams are considered.
 In Subsection \ref{dual}, we consider the dual construction of the metric parametrization, $h^{\lambda \mu} = h^{\lambda \mu} ( \{ \tih^{\nu \rho} \} )$, together with the graviton propagator.
 Then comes the Conclusion.